 So there you have it.
 My Vegan Mystery Box Challenge recipe creation is Festive Vegan Cupcakes and aren’t they pretty?
-Those colours….

 It is fascinating to see how everyone’s mind works and how so many different recipes can be made with the same key ingredients.
 I am really excited to check out the recipes from all of my wonderful fellow vegan bloggers, as I am sure you are too.
 I have so enjoyed taking part in this challenge.
 A big thank you to Sam from It Doesn’t Taste Like Chicken and Andrew the One Ingredient Chef for setting this Vegan Mystery Box Challenge up.
 You can check out their recipes, along with all the other bloggers who have taken part under my recipe at the bottom of this post.
 Show them all some love folks!

 Cranberry, Orange & Pistachio Muffins With Vanilla Cream